Welcome to the PAPR Coalition

 American consumers do not support this approach.
 Consumers should have access to a full array of safe and effective pain relief options and should be allowed to make their own healthcare decisions on pain relief.
 Education is the key to helping patients understand the safe and proper use of acetaminophen.

 Placing restrictions on patients’ access to effective OTC pain relief could make it more difficult for patients to access safe pain medication.
-Many patients will be forced to switch to a different pain relief that may be less effective or less safe for them based on their health condition.
+Many patients will be forced to switch to a different pain relief that may be less effective or less safe for them based on their health condition, including improper use of potentially addictive opioid medications.
 A recent survey by the Alliance for Aging Research found that American adults overwhelmingly prefer some form of education about the safe use of OTC medications rather than having restricted access to the medications they know and trust.